MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 there are birds, etc. that's a different workflow.

-Now we want ensure that when someone steps into this room:
+Now we want ensure that when someone steps into this room (Room #1):

 ![______](../../media/enhance-your-environment/audio-zones/005-room.png)

-... they don't hear people in the room next to them.
+... they don't hear people in the room next to them (Room #2).

 ![______](../../media/enhance-your-environment/audio-zones/006-adjacent-room.png)